 Utility of Entanglement for Joint Communication and Instantaneous Detection in Quantum Channels

 We investigate how quantum entanglement can enhance the joint performance of communication and instantaneous detection of a binary state over a noisy quantum channel, specifically one that may depolarize or erase the input with certain probabilities.
-By establishing a baseline of the optimal communication-detection trade-off achievable by any unentangled protocol, and by contructing an entangled protocol based on the superdense coding, we show that quantum entanglement can be simultaneously and significantly beneficial for joint communication and instantaneous detection.
+By establishing a baseline of the optimal communication-detection trade-off achievable by any unentangled protocol, and by constructing an entangled protocol based on the superdense coding, we show that quantum entanglement can be simultaneously and significantly beneficial for joint communication and instantaneous detection.
 The results are presented in [J8].

 Capacity of Linear Computation Broadcast